Totus-Floreo/goconstdoc/README.md

 - Output the generated table to the terminal or save it to a file.
 - Control overwriting of the output file.
 - Interact with built-in values of the program.
+- Print the output in a pretty or single-row format.

 ## Defining Columns and Values with Comments